Getting pregnant - some tips

 Sex - have lots

-Too many think women can only get pregnant during ovulation, the one or two days when the egg or eggs (think twins) are released and fertilisation can occur.
-The iconic moment when sperm meets egg.
+The one or two days when a woman's ovaries release an egg or eggs (think twins) and fertilisation can occur.

 In reality, women are made to get pregnant - not that we have to, but you know what I mean.